-We’ve taken a look at the best first cars for 17-year-olds so you can make some informed decisions about which car is right for you.
+We’ve taken a look at the cheapest cars to insure for 17-year-old drivers so you can make some informed decisions about which car is right for you and your bank balance.

-This is easily the most important cost to consider when buying your first car.
-All insurers will expect first-time drivers to pay more for their car insurance and car insurance for 17 year olds can be notoriously pricy.
+No matter what car you choose to buy, the most important decision you make after your first car purchase will come in the form of the car insurance you choose to buy.
+Car insurance for 17-year-old drivers doesn’t come cheap, but shopping around can help you find the best deal for you.
 This shouldn’t put you off buying a car at 17 though – it’s not always fair, but unfortunately that’s just how it is!

 Knowing roughly how much you’ll be spending on your average annual premium is a must before you buy.
-To give you a bit of help, we’ve created the below table which shows the 10 cars which were on average the cheapest to insure for 17 year old Admiral policyholders between January and June 2017.
+To give you a bit of help, we’ve created the below table which shows the 10 cars that were on average cheapest to insure for 17-year-old Admiral policyholders from July to September 2021.

 Unless you choose a Band A vehicle, it’s electric or built before 1973 you’ll have to pay car tax.
 Comparatively, this is a relatively small cost for lower band cars but can climb to as much as £535 as a one off payment for Band M cars which have the highest CO2 emissions.